Vanier community vows to keep fighting Salvation Army shelter

 "I'm more optimistic now about the future of Vanier and Montreal Road than I was at the beginning of this process," he said.

 "I still think that putting a shelter that large would be very, very destructive.
-And I'll still fight it based on the size that they're proposing."
+And I'll still fight it based on the that they're proposing."

 He described organizing the community as an education — from learning Twitter to connecting with neighbours.